iklara/Farma/README.md

 This is a family game.
 The gamer will build its herd by throwing a dice.
 Once same animal will be shown, this animal will become a gammer herd.
 There is a variety of animals available : rabbit, sheep, pig, cow, horse, small dog , big dog.
-Gamer can change the 2 animal per other animal (e.g. 2 rabbits for 1 sheep etc).
+Gamer can change animals.
 However once there is wolf gamer will lose its herd , unless he/she has a dog.
 The end of this game is once gamer loses its herd.

 Program based on Java 8.